To print this page, select "Print" from the File menu of your browser

 Montreal

-Burgess writes, "A recent contest to come up with a northern equivalent of the phrase 'As American as apple pie' produced the suggestion 'As Canadian as possible.'"
+Burgess writes, "A recent contest to come up with a northern equivalent of the phrase 'As

 -- William Denton